husayt/josediazgonzalez.com/_posts/2009-09-03-conditional-loading-of-helpers.markdown

 ---
-  title: Conditional Loading of Helpers
+  title:       "Conditional Loading of Helpers"
+  date:        2009-09-03 00:00
+  description: Example of conditionally loading helpers in a view
   category:    Helpers
   tags:
     - cakephp
     - helpers